New Patients

 I have my period…should I still come in for my appointment?

-If your appointment is for a routine gyn exam, you should still come in for your appointment...we will perform most of your exam as scheduled but we may need to schedule a shorter follow up appointment for your Pap smear.
+If your appointment is for a routine gyn exam, you should still come in for your appointment...we will perform most of your exam as scheduled but we may need to schedule a shorter follow up appointment if you are due for your Pap smear.

 What is “normal” during a period?

-Menstrual cycles vary from woman to woman in terms of duration, flow, cramping, bloating, etc. If you find that your periods produce excessive symptoms, you should contact our office for further evaluation.
-There are effective treatments for most menstrual disorders.
+Menstrual cycles vary from person to person in terms of duration, flow, cramping, bloating, etc. If you find that your periods produce excessive symptoms, we encourage you to contact our office for further evaluation and if needed a treatment plan.
 For an in-depth discussion of this topic, from the American College of Obstetrics and Gynecology, please click here.

 Can I get pregnant while I have my period?